Pubic lice (crabs)

 These steps may help you eliminate lice infestations:

 - Wash contaminated items.
-Wash bedding, clothing and towels used in the two days prior to treatment with hot, soapy water — at least 130 F (54 C) — and dry them at high heat for at least 20 minutes.
+Wash bedding, clothing and towels used in the two days prior to treatment.
+Use hot, soapy water — at least 130 F (54 C) — and dry the items at high heat for at least 20 minutes.

 - Dry-clean or seal unwashable items.
 If you can't wash an item, have it dry-cleaned or place it in an airtight bag for two weeks.